 You can find our story and an intro to our family here.

 I was honored to be selected as Plano Magazine’s Top 10 Blogger to follow in Dallas and was featured in Voyage Dallas recently and in Social Draft’s Top 25 Instagram Travel Accounts in 2016.
-We are super excited that we won Sir Richard Branson’s VLETravels award in 2018 and looking forward to visiting his amazing property Kasbah Tamadot in Morocco next year.
+We are super excited that we won Sir Richard Branson’s VLETravels award in 2018 and visited his amazing property Kasbah Tamadot in Morocco in 2019.
 (You can see the photo here).

 Weekend Wanderer trip with Alaska Airlines

 “I don’t believe in counting countries or passport stamps but making memories and cherishing them…”

 We live in the ‘burbs of Dallas going about our schedule of school, work, baseball practices during the weekdays.
 We try to break away from Suburbia every so often – sometimes it is for a few hours in the weekend to catch a show or a bite to eat outside our normal routes, other times it is a vacation.
 Exposing children to the world outside the bubble of the suburbs is key to having an enriched childhood.
 It gives them the knowledge, experience and skills to navigate our diverse and interconnected world.
 If you think traveling with little toddlers is hard work, wait till they grow to be teenagers and you have to juggle with school schedules when planning travel.
 I believe travel should never be about counting countries or passport stamps but making memories and cherishing them!

 “One’s destination is never a place, but a new way of seeing things.” – Henry Miller